 Sunlight

-This person likely lived in a hot place with a harsh sun shining through the window and onto only the left cup for years, effectively baking the Urushi a little every day, which then resulted in only the left side ended up a near total loss of Lacquering and the lettering being extremely fragile.
+This person likely lived in a hot place with a harsh sun shining through the window and onto only the left cup for years, effectively baking the Urushi a little every day, which then resulted in only the left side ending a near total loss of Lacquering and the lettering being extremely fragile.

 I’d noticed that the Urushi of the left cup was almost totally down to the very first layer and required just one pass with 0000-steel wool to fully expose the bare wood and stain below.